French far-right party elects new leader to replace Le Pen

 “Progress today is called localism.
 It’s called defending borders.
 It’s called protectionism,” he told the AP in 2019, ahead of European elections, rejecting what he called “massive immigration.”

-On the other hand, Aliot, the current vice president of the party, argued that the National Rally needs to reshape itself to make it more palatable to the mainstream right.
+On the other hand, Aliot, vice president of the party, argued that the National Rally needs to reshape itself to make it more palatable to the mainstream right.

 According to Camus, the party vote won’t question Le Pen’s leadership.